upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 * ICT – Interactive CYOA Tutorial, used to refer to this tutorial in the GitHub release page, but can also refer to any ICYOA tutorial.
-* ICCT – Interactive CYOA Creator Tutorial, used to refer to this tutorial, but can refer to any tutorial for the ICC.
+* ICCT – Interactive CYOA Creator Tutorial, used to refer to this tutorial, but can refer to any tutorial for the ICC specifically.

 ## Conclusion
 With all that said, I hope you enjoy and learn something new from this